Healthy Breakfast Burrito Recipe – Best Burritos in 15 Mins (Vegetarian)

 - Chop the mint leaves.5 leaves mint, fresh

-- Now, add the avocado flesh in with the peas, mint, salt, black pepper and mash it all together.1 large avocado, salt, black pepper
+- Now, add the avocado flesh in with the peas, mint, salt, black pepper and mash it all together.1 large avocado, Salt and pepper to taste

 - Fold the tortilla wraps in half and pop into a toaster til just starting to brown on the outside – they’ll go a bit crisp but the inside is still soft.
 You can also give them a quick fry in a pan (no oil) or a quick blast in a microwave.2 wraps